Home

 Dogs Trust Statistics

-Dogs Trust Campaign for Neutering and Microchipping
+Dogs Trust Microchipping Campaign

 Why do they go so far away?

-In the month of May 2006 we dealt with 48 dogs coming via the pound.
 The only way we can find safe rescue spaces for those numbers is to look far and wide.
 If we only used local rescues, they would soon be at capacity and unable to take any further dogs for us.
 We are lucky eough to have developed relationships with rescues as far afield as Fife, Kent, Sussex and Devon.
 Without access to rescues out of our immediate area, many more dogs would die.

 How do they get there?